prestodb/tempto/README.md

           -Dtempto.configuration.local=file:/tmp/my_local_configuration.yaml
 ```

-If you start tests using helper `product-test` script you can use
+If you start tests using helper `tempto` script you can use
 `--tempto-configuration` and `--tempto-configuration-local` options to override
 configuration files.